Current XR research system

 - Pinilla et al. "Affective Visualization in Virtual Reality: An Integrative Review."
 Frontiers in Virtual Reality (2021).

-- Viscereality project site. viscereality.org is the main public-facing description of the system and its current experiential framing.
+- Viscereality project site. viscereality.org describes the system and its current experiential framing.

 - Alius Research project page. aliusresearch.org/viscereality.html situates the project within its broader research context.